spsforks/QB64-Wiki/FILES.md

 END FUNCTION

 ```

-<sub>Code by Ted Weissgerber</sub>
+Code by Ted Weissgerber

 > *Explanation:* The function will verify that a file exists (even if it is empty) by returning its name, or it returns an empty string if no file exists.
 It can return a list of file names by using an empty string parameter("") after sending a wildcard spec to get the first file name.
 The number of file names found is returned by using the SHARED variable, **DIRCount%**.
 Unlike the PDS DIR$ function, **it must use an empty string parameter as QB64 doesn't support optional parameters.** The function does not delete empty files.

 *Alternative 2:*

-The member-contributed [FILELIST$](FILELIST$) function uses the mouse and does not affect your program screens.
+* The member-contributed [FILELIST$](FILELIST$) function uses the mouse and does not affect your program screens.
 It can verify that a file name exists or display a list of long and short file names to choose from.
 It also avoids program errors when a file name does not exist.

 ## See Also